krownpay/krownpay-backend-assessment/README.md

 - express-async-handler: Will be useful for writing asynchronous code in expressJS: [express-async-handler link](https://www.npmjs.com/package/express-async-handler)
 - mongoose: An ODM for connecting to mongoDB and perform database operations: [mongodb link](https://mongoosejs.com/)
+- mocha, chai and chai-http: The unit tests will be done using this libraries.
+Chai-http is useful for testing http endpoints

 ### Instructions